 Good design leads the readers' eye

-Make your cleaning business flyer scannable by using several different fonts and sizes.
+Make your cleaning business flyer scan-able by using several different fonts and sizes.
 Aim to catch the readers' attention so they will tune in more closely to check out your offer.

 Crowd the page, and you'll crowd out the reader too.
 Leave clear spaces between sections to make it easy to scan.